BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-PNN?.markdown

             'Annualized Hourly Earnings', 'EG5']
 {% endhighlight %}

 Where available, I have tabulated the above data collected on a daily basis for ~100 ETF index funds representing most of the Vanguard passive lineup.
 In total, there are 71395 observations each with 62 features.
 The temporal distribution of the data is shown below.
 I partition pre-2025 data into `Training` shown in blue and post-2025 data into `Testing` shown in red, corresponding to a ~71/29 split.
-Additionally, all data is standard scaled to a zero-mean and unit standard deviation, i.e.
+Additionally, All data is standard scaled to a zero-mean and unit standard deviation, i.e.

 ```Z = \frac{X-\mu}{\sigma}```

 ![Histogram Of Data]({{ site.url }}/Figures/BayesByBackProp/HistogramOfData.png)

 ![Feature Importance]({{ site.url }}/Figures/BayesByBackProp/FeatureImportance.png)